PCBP: Presenters Capacity Building Program for Members of CAPACOA and RIDEAU

 The program gives presenting organizations access to resources which can help build capacity.
 It is divided into three components:

 - Professional development – Organizations can submit an application to attend professional development workshops or seminars directly related to the organization’s specific capacity building needs.
 This is primarily intended for senior managers of presenting organizations.
+These can be done in person or online.

 Organizations can also submit joint applications in collaboration with others (two or more).
 Presenter support organizations (presenting networks) are eligible as part of a collaboration in partnership with presenting organizations.
 Each applicant in a joint application must be a member of CAPACOA and/or RIDEAU.